Josephine Shaw Lowell

-Biography

-Early years
+Early life

 Josephine Shaw was born in the West Roxbury section of Roxbury, Massachusetts into a wealthy New England family in 1843.
 Her parents, Francis George and Sarah Blake (Sturgis) Shaw, were Unitarian philanthropists and intellectuals who encouraged their five children to study, learn and become involved in their communities.
-They lived for some years in France and Italy, and then settled on Staten Island while Josephine (known as "Effie") was a child.
+They lived for some years in France and Italy and then settled on Staten Island while Josephine (known as "Effie") was a child.
 Her brother was the Civil War officer Robert Gould Shaw.

+Career

 Josephine Shaw married Charles Russell Lowell, a businessman, in 1863.
 She followed him to Virginia when he was called into service during the Civil War.
 Lowell helped wounded men on the battlefield.
 She also prepared and send parcels through United States Sanitary Commission to soldiers on the front.
 Charles died in battle, less than a year after they were married and only one month before their daughter, Carlotta, was born.

 During her travels, Lowell made the acquaintance of Thomas Carlyle, who sympathised with the Confederacy.
 Feeling that he underestimated the quality and patriotism of Union soldiers, she sent him biographical sketches of her husband and brother.
 He wrote to her on 10 March 1870 in acknowledgment of them, saying that it would be hard "not to recognize the high and noble spirit that dwelt in those young men".